 Adapting to a new way of studying can be challenging.
 If you are facing financial hardship, support is available.
-Please note, applications for financial support programs close on 7 July 2020.

 If all the below statements describe you and your current situation, you are eligible to apply:

 Please note, if you are enrolled in less than 9 credit points and are experiencing hardship you may be considered for limited support where extenuating circumstances can be demonstrated.
 Please email email@example.com.

 Step one: Ensure you meet the eligibility criteria listed above.

 Step two: Create PDF documents of your bank statements to upload.